markus7800/UPIX/README.md

 ## Usage

 This is a work in progress.
 Instructions are coming soon.

 Install options: `[cpu]`, `[gpu]`, and `[tpu]`.

-For now, we refer to the example programs in the `evalutation` folder.
+For now, we refer to the example programs in the `evaluation` folder.

 ## Example
 ```python